mendersoftware/mender-docs/202.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: lodash, lodash.isequal.
-A copy of the source code may be downloaded from https://github.com/lodash/lodash.git (lodash), https://github.com/lodash/lodash.git (lodash.isequal).
+The following software may be included in this product: lodash.
+A copy of the source code may be downloaded from https://github.com/lodash/lodash.git.
 This software contains the following license and notice below:

-Copyright JS Foundation and other contributors <https://js.foundation/>
+Copyright OpenJS Foundation and other contributors <https://openjsf.org/>

 Based on Underscore.js, copyright Jeremy Ashkenas, DocumentCloud and Investigative Reporters & Editors <http://underscorejs.org/>